amiriiw/coin_crawler/README.md

 <a href="https://github.com/maskiiw"><img alt="time" src="https://img.shields.io/badge/time-B366F6?style=for-the-badge"></a>

 ## How you should use the src:
+1 - use the comand "pip3 install -r requirements.txt"

-1- run the file named coin-crawler-runer.py
+2- run the file named coin_crawler_app.py

-2- go to given url
+3- go to given url "http://127.0.0.1:5000/"

-3- if you enter coin name the file named coin-info.py will be work and give all info about coin even the news, if you enter other options the file named coins-information.py will be work.
+4- if you enter coin name the file named coin_crawler_single_coin.py will be work and give all info about coin even the news, if you enter other options the file named coin_crawler_all_coins.py will be work.

-point: this project is new started so we dont work on project speed part.
+  - point: this project is new started so i dont work on project speed part.

 ## offer:
 Read the md files to get good information about the libraries used.